Skip to main content

 Are EAAs better than BCAAs?

 Yes.
 Research consistently shows that EAAs are superior to BCAAs for muscle protein synthesis.
 BCAAs (leucine, isoleucine, valine) are three of the nine essential amino acids, but muscle building requires all nine.
-A 2017 study found BCAAs alone increased MPS by only 22% while complete EAAs increased it by 50%.
+A 2017 RCT found BCAAs alone increased MPS by only 22% [1], while a companion review confirmed the anabolic response is maximized only when all nine EAAs are present [2].
 BCAAs can signal the start of MPS but cannot complete the process without the other six essential amino acids.

 Do I need EAAs if I eat enough protein?